 Operation Husky, the invasion of Sicily, is set to begin.
-Our intelligence boys have kept the Germans guessing where the next blow will land and with luck we’ll achieve at least some measure of strategic surprise.
-British and American airborne forces are to take the lead and will be followed by a very large amphibious assault.
-The Commonwealth forces will land on the eastern part of the island and will pursue a straight drive to Messina via the plains to the east of Mount Etna.
+Our intelligence boys have kept the Germans guessing where the next blow will land, and with luck, we’ll achieve at least some measure of strategic surprise.
+British and American airborne forces are to take the lead, followed by a very large amphibious assault.
+The Commonwealth forces will land on the eastern part of the island, and will pursue a straight drive to Messina via the plains to the east of Mount Etna.
 The goal is to seal off the Axis forces and prevent their evacuation from the island.
-The Americans will land on their left in the Gela area and operate in support.
+The Americans will land on their left in the Gela area, and operate in support.

 Cooperation between the Allied forces is vital to success.
-You must secure 3 ports, all clearly marked, to secure victory.
+We must secure three ports, all clearly marked on your maps, to secure victory.
 But victory is an ambiguous term.
 This island is rough and greatly favors defense.
-Unless we get to Messina and seal off the Straits quickly, the Axis troops can fight a delaying action that will cost us dearly in time and blood and then escape to fight another day.
-In such a case, any victory we win here cannot be regarded as complete.
+Unless we get to Messina and seal off the Straits quickly, the Axis troops can fight a delaying action that will cost us dearly in time and blood, and then escape to fight another day.
+Such a victory could not be regarded as complete, gentlemen.

+Good luck!